-- →Thepurposeofabusinessplanistoidentify, describeandanalyseabusinessopportunity of abusinessalready underway, examining its technical, economic and financial feasibility. - →Moreover, itshouldserve as a business card for introducing the business to others: banks, investors, institutions, public bodies or any other agent involved, when it comes time to seek cooperation or financial support of any kind. - →Notwobusinessplansaresame.Butthey allhavethesameelements.Belowaresomeofthe commonandkeypartsofabusiness plan. - ExecutiveSummary: This section outlines the company and includes the mission statement along with information about the company's leadership, employees, operations and location. - Products and Services: Here the company can outline the products and services it willoffer, and may also include pricing, product life span, and benefits to the consumer. - Market analysis: A firm needs a good handle of the industry as well as its target market.
+- →Moreover, itshoulds erve as a business card for introducing the business to others: banks, investors, institutions, public bodies or any other agent involved, when it comes time to seek cooperation or financial support of any kind. - →Notwobusinessplansaresame.Butthey allhavethesameelements.Belowaresomeofthe commonandkeypartsofabusiness plan. - ExecutiveSummary: Thissectionoutlinesthecompanyandincludesthemissionstatement along with information about the company's leadership, employees, operations and location.
+Products and Services: Here the company can outline the products and services it willoffer, and may also include pricing, product life span, and benefits to the consumer. - Market analysis: A firm needs a good handle of the industry as well as its target market.
 It will outline who the competitor is and how it factors in the industry, along with its strengthsandweaknesses. - Marketingstrategy: This area describes how the company will attract and keep its customer base and how it intends to reach the consumer. - Financial planning: The company should plan its finance and future projections.
-Financialstatements, balances heets and other financial information may be included for already established businesses. - Budget: This includes costs related to staffing, development, manufacturing, marketing and anyother expenses related to the business.
+Financialstatements, balances heets and other financial information may be included for already established businesses. - Budget:This includes costs related to staffing, development, manufacturing, marketing andanyotherexpenses related to the business.